Digital-Defiance/OpenBook/README.md

 * Basic git cloning of data and index repositories
 * Basic indexing into a collection of remark Node objects

+## In Progress
+* Support inserting the index data into mongo

 ## TODO
-* Support querying of basic markdown data
+* Support querying of basic markdown data through mongo
+* Support querying/updating through REST API
 * Support storing basic markdown data through query
 * Support encryption of data
 * Support Git WebHooks to notify Node-GitDB of changes